Major drive to attract more German tourists for 2017 at world’s largest travel trade fair

 The largest travel trade fair in the world, ITB in Berlin, is taking place this week.
-Twenty-two (22) tourism companies from the island of Ireland and Germany have joined Tourism Ireland at the fair, in a bid to grow Ireland’s share of the German travel market – the world’s third-largest outbound travel market.
+Eighteen (18) tourism companies from the island of Ireland and Germany have joined Tourism Ireland at the fair, in a bid to grow Ireland’s share of the German travel market – one of the largest outbound travel markets in the world and the largest in Europe.

-Germany is the third-largest market for tourism to Ireland and is estimated to be worth close to €400 million annually to our economy.
-Last year was another record year for Irish tourism from Germany – when we welcomed almost 630,000 German visitors, an increase of +13% on 2014.
-Tourism Ireland is rolling out an extensive programme of promotional activity again in 2016 – to keep the momentum going and build on that growth.
+Germany is the third-largest market for tourism to Ireland and is worth about €400 million annually to our economy.
+Last year was another record year for Irish tourism from Germany – when we welcomed over 650,000 German visitors, an increase of +4% on 2015.
+Tourism Ireland is rolling out an extensive programme of promotional activity again in 2017 – to keep the momentum going and build on that growth.

-ITB (Internationale Tourismus-Börse) is the biggest travel promotion of the year – attracting some 175,000 visitors from 186 countries across the world.
-Of these, about 115,000 are trade visitors – including leading tour operators, travel agents, airlines, travel media and bloggers – not just from Germany but from all over the world.
+ITB (Internationale Tourismus-Börse) is the biggest travel promotion of the year – attracting over 200,000 visitors from 187 countries across the world.
+Of these, about 120,000 are trade visitors – including leading tour operators, travel agents, airlines, travel media and bloggers – not just from Germany but from all over the world.
 The five-day event provides a valuable opportunity to network, negotiate and exchange vital contracts with the influential international tour operators and travel agents in attendance.

 Notes To Editors